 Y’all know I love a good up-cycle, and cribs are perfect for this because what else are you going to do with an old crib once baby is too big?
-Typically, you can turn a crib into a toddler bed, but after that it’s not very useful anymore.
+Typically, you can turn a crib into a toddler bed, but after that it’s not very useful.
 Before you toss the baby crib, consider using a little DIY magic and up cycle it into a bench, desk, craft organizer, or even a wagon!
 Below are 21 things you can do with an old crib including create new furniture and even organize with crib rails.

 Turn old cribs into furniture

 Just because your baby has outgrown the crib does not mean it’s time to give it away.
 Have you considered turning the crib into a desk, bench or a dog crate?

 Simply remove the side rail, and raise the bottom of the crib up to turn it into a desk.
 I also love that she added chalkboard paint to the desk top.
 Check out Little Learning for Two for more pictures and details.